VariantSync/Vatras/src/CC.lagda.md

 open import Data.List.Properties renaming (map-cong to mapl-cong; map-compose to mapl-∘) open Extensionality using (≡→≗)

+-- Curiously, the the proof is easier for choices than for artifacts.
+-- For some reason it was really hard to just prove the application of the induction hypothesis over all subtrees for Artifacts.
--- proof is a bit intricate because of map and flip {-# TERMINATING #-}
+-- The use of flip and map made it hard.
+{-# TERMINATING #-}
-asCC-preserves-semantics {A} {Artifact₂ a []} c₂ = refl asCC-preserves-semantics {A} {Artifact₂ a es} c₂ = begin
+-- If we have just artifacts, there is nothing left to do. asCC-preserves-semantics {A} {Artifact₂ a []} c₂ = refl -- The semantics "just" recurses on Artifacts. asCC-preserves-semantics {A} {Artifact₂ a es} c₂ = begin
     (⟦ Artifact₂ a es ⟧₂ c₂)
   ≡⟨⟩
     Artifactᵥ a (mapl (λ x → ⟦ x ⟧₂ c₂) es)
-  ≡⟨ Eq.cong (λ {m → Artifactᵥ a (m es)}) -- apply the induction hypothesis below the Artifactᵥ constructor
+  ≡⟨ Eq.cong (λ m → Artifactᵥ a (m es)) -- apply the induction hypothesis below the Artifactᵥ constructor
-     ( (extensionality ∘ mapl-cong) -- and below the mapl
-       (≡→≗ (asCC-preserves-semantics-ind c₂)) -- set the configuration but leave the CC expression x as first parameter )
+     ( mapl-cong-≗-≡ -- and below the mapl (asCC-preserves-semantics-ind c₂) -- set the configuration but leave the CC expression x as first parameter )
    ⟩
     Artifactᵥ a (mapl (λ x → ⟦ asCC x ⟧ (asCC-Conf c₂)) es)